bacpack-system/packager/doc/ContextStructure.md

 Context structure is a directory structure that gathers Configs needed for BAP to work.

-In the Context the definitions of Packages (Configs) and Docker images are stored.
+In the Context the definitions of Packages/Apps (Configs) and Docker images are stored.

 ``` plaintext
 <context_directory>/